 Guest Ashlyn Macnamara: Unique Character Voice

-Posted by Anne Barton Feb 26 2013, 12:00 am in characterization, golden heart finalists, guest author, voice, writing tools
+Posted by Anna Bennett Feb 26 2013, 12:00 am in characterization, golden heart finalists, guest author, voice, writing tools

 Recently, I’ve been rereading a series I discovered when I was younger.
 It’s a five-book middle grade fantasy series based on Welsh mythology entitled The Chronicles of Prydain.
 Since I’ve become a writer myself, I can’t help but noticing the author’s craft.
 Something really jumped out at me this time.
 The author, Lloyd Alexander, is a real master of character voice.

 Each of his characters has his own unique way of expressing himself, and that voice helps them leap off the page.
 You get an immediate sense, through a character’s dialogue, of who that character is.

 Take, for example, Eilonwy, the heroine of the series.
 She’s a secret princess, a bit of a motor-mouth, and one of the first feisty heroines I read about.
 Oh, and she often showed more sense than many of the male characters.
 I loved her.
 I wanted her to be real so I could be her friend.
 One of the ways the author sets her speech apart from the others is her penchant for spouting similes and metaphors—and they’re often just this side of implausible.